 So no, “Netflix and chill” isn’t exactly new 😉

-If anything, this makes me reminisce of the “good old times.”
+If anything, Labor of Love makes me reminisce of the “good old times.”
 Sometimes I feel like I was born too late.
 Courtship, chivalry, I wish these came more natural to us.
 You’re an outsider when you practice them.
 In fact, you’re often laughed at.
 But it doesn’t matter.
 I believe in a world where we treat each other nicely and with respect, so that’s what I’m gonna do.

 Love people, use things.
 Not the other way around.